anddea/export-vk-music/README.md

 From any playlist, with autoscrolling and ability to save multiple ways.

 ## Usage
 Open any playlist that you want to export in new tab (not modal window).
 Run [this script](https://raw.githubusercontent.com/anddea/export-vk-music/main/src/vk.js) or [copy code below](#copy-code) and paste it in browser console.
 The code creates buttons to copy, download, open in new tab and shows information how many tracks in playlist.
-Additionally there are code snippets to [open list tracks in new tab](#open-in-new-tab) and [download text file](#download-text-file) automatically.
+Additionally there are code snippets to [open list tracks in new tab](#open-in-new-tab) and [download text file](#download-text-file) automatically. <br><br>
+Encountering any issues?
+Contact via [Matrix](https://matrix.to/#/@merluani:matrix.org) or [QMS 4PDA](https://4pda.to/forum/index.php?showuser=7049539).

 ##### Shortcuts to open console
 Chromium-based browsers